quozd/awesome-dotnet/README.md

 * [MassTransit](https://github.com/MassTransit/MassTransit) - MassTransit is lean service bus implementation for building loosely coupled applications using the .NET Framework.
 * [Rebus](https://github.com/rebus-org/Rebus) - Rebus is a lean service bus implementation for .NET, similar in nature to NServiceBus and MassTransit, only leaner
 * [EasyNetQ](https://github.com/mikehadlow/EasyNetQ) - An easy to use .NET API for RabbitMQ
+* [Warewolf ESB](https://github.com/Warewolf-ESB/Warewolf-ESB) - An easy to use service bus and microservices platform.
+Easily build applications and services in a visual IDE.

 ## Scheduling